The Bamboos (funk band): 2017–2019: Night Time People and By Special Arrangement

 In 2017, Lance Ferguson released his debut solo album Raw Material, while several band line-up changes occurred, with tenor saxophonist Damon Grant joining after Anton Delecca moved to New York.
 Keyboardist Luke Saunders also left and was replaced by Daniel Mougerman.
 Percussionist Phil Binotto joined in 2017 to expand the group to a 9-piece lineup.

 In November 2017, the band released a cover version of The Easybeats hit "I'll Make You Happy", featuring vocalist Montaigne, as part of various artists' Easybeats tribute Rebeat.

 On 20 February 2018, The Bamboos released their first new original music in nearly three years with the single "Lit Up", which was accompanied by a video clip directed by Chris Nelius.
 The song was mixed by the legendary recording engineer Bob Clearmountain.
 The band secured the opening support slot for Robbie Williams' Heavy Entertainment Show Australian Tour, performing to their largest audiences ever in arena concerts in the countries capital cities.
-On 6 July 2018, The Bamboos released their eighth studio album Night Time People, which received a 5-star reviews from U.K's Daily Mirror and Blues & Soul Magazine.
+On 6 July 2018, The Bamboos released their eighth studio album Night Time People, which received a 5-star reviews from the UK's Daily Mirror and Blues & Soul magazine.
 The Age called it "instantly addictive" and Rolling Stone proclaimed its "undeniable Soul charms".

 The Bamboos spent the beginning of 2019 in the studio recording their 9th studio album.
 The first single from the new album was an orchestral ballad take on the song "I Never" featuring Dan Sultan on vocals (originally performed by Daniel Merriweather on the Medicine Man album).
 It was premiered on Double J. The next singles "Stop" and "I Got Burned" were accompanied by live performance video clips filmed in a church hall in Carlton.
 By Special Arrangement was released on 2 August 2019.
 It featured eight newly recorded orchestral re-works of previously released songs, along with two new cover versions.
 Long-time band member Ross Irwin (trumpet) arranged the material.
 It was launched with a live performance at Melbourne Recital Centre with the band accompanied by a 10-piece string section.
 Beat Magazine in their review of the show proclaimed that "The Bamboos are quickly becoming national treasures of the Australian music industry".